Coastal panorama along Croatia's Adriatic Magistrala (D8) road.

 Omiš

-A pirate town nestled between towering cliffs and the Cetina River—great for hiking and adventure sports.
+A town set between towering cliffs and the Cetina River — strong on hiking, rafting, and zip-lines.

 Brela